-The price for polyethylene depends mainly on the factors of feedstock, or monomer, pricing and exchange rate.
+In addition to the cliche supply and demand, the price for plastics depends on the factors of feedstock, or monomer, pricing and exchange rate.

 Exchange rate has a direct bearing on domestic prices because it affects export resin sales.
 If the dollar is weak, dollar denominated resin becomes more attractive for export sales.
 US processors simply have to pay the same price as export.